Kotlin Multiplatform Development Help

 Connect HTTP client

-1. In shared/src/commonMain/kotlin, create a new RocketComponent class in the project directory.
+1. In shared/src/commonMain/kotlin, create a new RocketComponent class.

 2. Add the httpClient property to retrieve rocket launch information through an HTTP GET request: